 Step 4a: If you sell Digital Products

 If you are selling digital products to a large number of countries in the EU, registering for VAT in individual member states could be a difficult task, with 28 countries and a total of 27 different VAT rates.
 Instead you can register for the EU's optional program to simplify the VAT process called the Mini One Stop Shop (MOSS), which enables businesses to register in one country and pay their dues with a single payment.
-The country mentioned in the billing address will be considered for tax calculation.
+The country mentioned in the billing address will be considered for tax calculation, in the absence of which shipping address will be considered.
 Learn more about VAT MOSS .

 Step 4b: If you sell Physical/Other Products